mlflow/mlflow-export-import/README_bulk.md

 import-models --help

 Options:
-  --input-dir TEXT                Input directory.  [required] --delete-model BOOLEAN          First delete the model if it exists and all
+  --input-dir TEXT              Input path - directory  [required] --delete-model BOOLEAN        If the model exists, first delete the model
-                                  its versions.  [default: False] --verbose BOOLEAN               Verbose.  [default: False] --use-src-user-id BOOLEAN       Set the destination user ID to the source user ID.
-Source user ID is ignored when importing into Databricks since setting it
+                                and all its versions.  [default: False] --use-src-user-id BOOLEAN     Set the destination user field to the source user field.
+Only valid for open source MLflow.
+When importing into Databricks, the
+                                source user field is ignored since it is automatically picked up from your Databricks
+                                access token.
+There is no MLflow API endpoint to explicity set the user field for any objects such as Run or Experiment.
+  --verbose BOOLEAN             Verbose.  [default: False] --import-source-tags BOOLEAN  Import source information for registered model
-                                  is not allowed.  [default: False] --use-threads BOOLEAN           Process the export/import in parallel using threads.  [default: False]
+                                and its versions ad tags in destination object.  [default: False] --use-threads BOOLEAN         Process export/import in parallel using threads.  [default: False]
 ```

 #### Examples